Information for abattoirs on what to expect during inspections for the Pig Carcase Grading Scheme.

 - use their own probe to check the meat has been correctly graded

 - inspect records to make sure you’re recording the right information and keeping them for 12 months from the year they relate to.

 If the inspector finds any problems, they may make follow-up visits and RPA may take enforcement action against you for not meeting with the pig carcase grading regulations.

 What you must do

 As an abattoir operator you must give inspectors all reasonable assistance and information needed to carry out the inspection.

 You must make sure records are available for inspection.

 You must not deny entry to your premises for an inspection or obstruct an inspector (including by giving false information).
-If you do, you’re committing an offence under Part 5 of the Beef and Pig Carcase Classification (England) Regulations 2010 or the Beef and Pig Carcase Classification (Wales) Regulations 2011, which could lead directly to prosecution, and a possible fine or imprisonment.
+If you do, you’re committing an offence under Part 5 of The Carcase Classification and Price Reporting (England) Regulations 2018 or The Carcase Classification and Price Reporting (Wales) Regulations 2018, which could lead directly to prosecution, and a possible fine or imprisonment.